WaliWighel/ISM330DHCX/README.md

 - **SPI6 global interrupt**: Enabled
 - **EXTI** (for INT1 pin): Enabled with appropriate priority

-### Optional: Smart Battery System (SBS)
+### Optional: (SBS)

-If your board includes SBS (Smart Battery System) functionality, ensure it is properly configured in STM32CubeMX to avoid I2C conflicts or clock issues that could interfere with SPI communication.
+If your STM32 includes SBS  functionality, ensure it is properly configured in STM32CubeMX.

 ## Software Installation